AllanGallop/RocketTracker/README.md

 ![Transmitter Circuit Diagram](https://github.com/AllanGallop/RocketTracker/blob/master/Screenshots/transmitter_circuit_diagram.png)

 ## Receiever
-The reciever is based on an Arduino Nano v3, once again this can be subsituted for most of the Arduino family, and the companion
+The receiver is based on an Arduino Nano v3, once again this can be subsituted for most of the Arduino family, and the companion
 ASK-433 receiver.
 ![Receiver Circuit Diagram](https://github.com/AllanGallop/RocketTracker/blob/master/Screenshots/reciever_circuit_diagram.png)